xentara/xentara-template-uplink-full/README.md

 - The skill element publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *send*, which sends the collected records to the service instance.
-- The *send* task can be executed at greater intervals than the *collect* task, to collect multiple sets of records and send them to the service instance as a batch
+- The *send* task can be executed at greater intervals than the *collect* task, to collect multiple sets of records and send them to the service instance using a single transaction
-- The skill element publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal when a record batch was sent, or if a send error occurred.
+- The skill element publishes [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal when a transaction was sent, or if a send error occurred.
 - If a communication breakdown is detected when sending the records, the client element is notified, and all other transactions are set to the same error state.
 - No communication with the service instance is attempted if the connection is not up.